 How is behavioral biometrics being utilized?

-There are many commercial, civilian and government entities that are already utilizing behavioral biometrics to secure sensitive data.
+Many commercial, civilian and government entities are already utilizing behavioral biometrics to secure sensitive data.
 Companies are also beginning to use typing biometrics, which is a form of behavioral biometrics, to prevent lost revenue from password sharing.

 What is the future of behavioral biometrics?

-We believe that behavioral biometrics will continue to evolve in new and exciting ways.
+We believe that behavioral biometrics continues to evolve in new and exciting ways.
 After all, this authentication method has only recently started to gain attention outside of DARPA and other government agencies.